Images: Clare Farrow, photo by Lan-Tien Sophia Guo; with Japanese architect Shigeru Ban, “Paper Sanctuary”, 2023, photo by Candida Richardson.

-2015-16 ‘Childhood ReCollections: Memory in Design’, Roca London and Barcelona Galleries, exh. & cat.: Zaha Hadid, Kengo Kuma, Nieto Sobejano, Daniel Libeskind, Denise Scott Brown, Philip Treacy, Adolfo Domínguez, Custo Dalmau
+2015-16 ‘Childhood ReCollections: Memory in Design’, featuring Zaha Hadid, Kengo Kuma, Nieto Sobejano, Daniel Libeskind, Denise Scott Brown, Philip Treacy, Adolfo Domínguez, Custo Dalmau, Roca London and Barcelona Galleries.
+Two exhibitions and printed catalogues in English, Spanish and Catalan.

 2020 ‘Musicity Expo 1’, with Nick Luscombe, London Design Festival, 8 digital projects with architects & musicians